 How Good Is Your Employer's Disability Insurance?

-In Northwestern’s survey, many respondents said they didn’t need to buy disability insurance because coverage is provided by their employers.
+In a 2009 Northwestern Mutual survey, many respondents said they didn’t need to buy disability insurance because coverage is provided by their employers.

 But is such coverage sufficient?
 Evaluate your work policy by asking these questions: